Section 1062 vs a DST: Spread the Tax or Defer It

 - What is Section 1062?

 - It is a provision added by the One Big Beautiful Bill Act in 2025 that lets a qualifying farmland seller pay the federal income tax on the gain in four equal annual installments with no interest, rather than all in the year of sale.
+It spreads the tax payment.
+It does not defer or reduce the gain itself.

 - Does Section 1062 lower my taxes?